dscape/rewrite/README.md

      r:selectedRoute( $routesCfg )

+Now with the `rewrite` in place:

-If you do a request against your server for `/` your will de redirected to `/resource/users.xqy?action=list`.
-If you request `/users/dscape` you will be dispatched to `/resource/users.xqy?action=show&id=dscape`.
+* Request `/` will be dispatched to `/resource/users.xqy?action=list`.
+* Request `/users/dscape`  will be dispatched to `/resource/users.xqy?action=show&id=dscape`.

 If you are curious on how the translation of paths to file is done refer to "Supported Features".
 You can use [customize the file path][19] by setting a $pathsCfg variable.
-You can optionally [store both configurations in a file][20].
+Optionally you can store [store both configurations in a file][20].

-Now you need to create your resource XQuery files.
 Here's an example of how your `users.xqy` might look like:

      xquery version "1.0-ml";